AdesisNetlife/croak/README.md

 <img align="right" height="280" src="http://oi44.tinypic.com/f3azc7.jpg" style="float: right" />

-[Grunt][1] is a fantastic utility largely adopted by the community made to automate tasks and simplify development time under node.js based projects
+[Grunt][1] is an awesome automation tool largely adopted for node.js, that reduces
+development time providing automation to do common tasks

-Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks and configuration across large and distributed projects, helping you to avoid redundancy, saving time and dramatically reducing changes impact
+Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks configuration across large and distributed projects, helping you to avoid redundancy, saving time and reducing dramatically changes impact during your project life-cycle

-Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way and sense in your project and developers, without losing control
+Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way in your project and to developers, without losing the desired level of control

 ### Features